amcones/TaskTimer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can download the dmg for arm macOS machines directly at the releases page, or clone this repository for developing.
+You can download the dmg for arm macOS machines directly at the releases page, or clone this repository for development.

 ### Prerequisites